Sage-Bionetworks-IT/organizations-infra/org-formation/100-shared-dns/README.md

 Each wildcard cert will need to be manually verified before it can be used.

-### sageit.org
+### finops.sageit.org

-This hosted zone was created manually and is shared between finops microservices and some auth redirects (SSO and VPN).
+This zone is intended for cost-tracking automation, such as lambda-mips-api.

-A wildcard certificate has been created for this zone in sceptre:
+The wildcard certificate created for this zone is expected to be used elsewhere in org-formation, but not by external infra projects (such as CDK applications).
-./sceptre/sageit/config/prod/sageit-org-acm-cert.yaml

-This directory is used for creating additional certificates in other accounts and their associated DNS records.

 ### app.sagebionetworks.org